richardpenman/minwrap/README.rst

             self.response_format = 'XML/JSON/JSONP/HTML/JavaScript/etc'
             self.notes = '...'

-        def run(self, browser):
+        def run(self, browser, input_value):
-            for input_value, output_values in self.data:
             browser.load(self.website)
-                # interact with browser - there are some shortcuts defined in webkit.py such as click() / fill() / wait_load() / etc
-                ...
-                # pass output values back to parent execution
+            # interact with browser to perform execution for this input value
-                yield output_values

 A wrapper defines a class called Wrapper with several required attributes:

-- data: a list of tuples defining the input and expected output strings ('London': ['...', '...'])
+- data: a list of tuples defining the input and expected output strings ('London': ['...', '...']).
+A minimum of 3 cases are needed, though the more the better - half will be used for training and half for testing.
-- run(): this method takes an AjaxBrowser instance and performs each execution on the browser, calling yield after each iteration to relinquish control to the parent thread so that network traffic from the execution path can be analysed.
+- run(): this method performs the browser execution for the given input value

 There are also several optional attributes that are used for displaying a summary in the start window: